julien-amar/hacking-journey/0x03 - Learning Python/README.md

 ## Execution

-To execute the script you are currently writing, you can type in `VIM`:
+To execute the python script you are currently writing, you can type the following sequence in `VIM`:
 `:!python %`

 You can also execute it in a shell: